+ Get access to helpful features to grow and manage your account:

 How to get more sales with social proof?
 This is what we must answer to grow a business.
-Basically, you just need to find your ideal customer and then convince them that your business has the right product to boost your sales.
+You just need to find your ideal customer and then convince them that your business has the right product to boost your sales.
 Although theoretically, this two-step process may seem ridiculously easy, if you’ve ever tried to do it in real life, you would know that it is actually pretty hard.

 The problem is that: It is getting harder and harder to convince target customers that your business is the right choice.
-With all kinds of new distraction by social media, your store can be forgotten in less than 5 seconds, and even more if you sell online.
+With all kinds of new distractions by social media, your store can be forgotten in less than 5 seconds, and even more if you sell online.
 Luckily, you have the tool to solve the problem: Social proof.

 Imagine yourself as a tourist in a new city, and you need a place for dinner.
 You notice two restaurants side by side: One is full of people, while the other has just a few.
 Which restaurant would you choose?
 The answer is quite clear, the busy one.
 That is the impact of social proof on consumer’s behavior, without any introduction or advertising, even on social media websites like Instagram.